TaloDev/docs/docs/unity/saves.md

 ## Creating saves

 To create a save, use `Talo.Saves.CreateSave()`.
-Your new save will automatically become your chosen save (although the `OnSaveChosen` even will not fire).
+Your new save will automatically become your chosen save (although the `OnSaveChosen` event will not fire).
 Internally, this causes the `RegisterFields()` function in your Loadables to be called.

-You can choose if your new save is available online, offline or both.
-Offline saves are created in the [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) within a `saves.json`.
+Offline copies of saves are created in the [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) within a `saves.json`.

 ## Updating saves